-RCW 74.13.035 Crisis Residential Centers Annual Records-Multiple Licensing
+RCW 74.13.035 Residential Centers Annual Records-Multiple Licensing

-- 1. Accessing Placement in a CRC - 1.
-The caseworker must: - 1.
-Refer to 2200.
-Intake or 3100.
-Family Reconciliation Services policies for service requests for non-dependent youth requiring placement. - 2.
+- 1. Accessing Placement in a CRC Caseworkers must: - 1.
+Follow policies: - 1.
+Intake Process and Response or Family Reconciliation Services for service requests for non-dependent youth requiring placement. - 2.
+Indian Child Welfare Reason to Know if there is reason to know child or youth is an Indian child - 2.
 Send a Child Information and Placement Referral form DSHS 15-300 to the CA placement coordinator for dependent youth.
 The CRC will make the final determination whether to accept the placement request and priority will be given to: - 1.
 Youth who have run from out of home care; or - 2.
 Youth whose health and safety is at risk and a short-term placement is needed until an alternative is found. - 2.
-Placement in a CRC - 1.
-The caseworker must: - 1.
-When a child is not in CA's care and custody and is placed in a CRC: - 1.
+Placement in a CRC

+- 1. When a child is not in DCYF placement and care authority (PCA) and is placed in a CRC: - 1.
 Contact the youth within 24 hours of placement, excluding weekends and holidays and: - 1.
 Identify the youth's critical needs. - 2.
-Obtain legal authorizations for placements lasting longer than 72 hours, if needed.

-- 3. Ensure placements in a CRC do not exceed 15 calendar days; the placement should not be longer than it takes to facilitate family reconciliation, return of the youth to the youth's home, or to develop an alternative long-term placement plan. - 4.
-Ensure a youth's length of stay in a juvenile detention-based secure CRC does not exceed five calendar days.
-NOTE: For youth moving between CRC and Secure CRC, the youth's stay cannot exceed 15 calendar days total. - 5.
-Follow ICW Manual Chapter 5.05 CPS Referrals Involvement of All Indian Tribes before Court Intervention, and notify the youth's tribe of the placement change if the youth is enrolled or is eligible for membership in a federally recognized tribe. - 6.
-When a child is in CA's care and custody and placed in a CRC: - 1.
-Schedule a Family Team Decision Making or Shared Planning Meeting within 72 hours of placement, excluding weekends and holidays. - 2.
-Authorize emergent medical and dental care. - 3.
-Transition the youth within five days of the discharge placement being identified. - 4.
-Relocate all dependent youth who have reached the maximum length stay of 15 calendar days for CRC or Secure CRC not located in a detention center, 5 calendar days for Secure CRCs that are located in a detention center, or 15 calendar days total CRC and Secure CRC. - 7.
-Document case coordination in FamLink. - 3.
-Information Sharing with CRC Staff - 1.
-For dependent youth in a CRC the caseworker will provide and exchange the following information, if applicable, per RCW 74.13.280 and 4413.
-Placement policy.
-Information includes, but is not limited to: - 1.
-Name - 2.
-Date of birth - 3.
-Gender - 4.
-Behaviors - 5.
-Risks - 6.
-Special needs - 7.
-Sexually Aggressive/Physically Aggressive Assaultive Youth (SAY/PAAY) history - 8.
-Offense history
+Obtain legal authorizations for placements lasting longer than 72 hours, if needed. - 2.
+Verify placements in a CRC do not exceed 15 calendar days; the placement should not be longer than it takes to facilitate family reconciliation, return of the youth to the youth's home, or to develop an alternative long-term placement plan. - 3.
+Verify a youth's length of stay in a juvenile detention-based secure CRC does not exceed five calendar days.
+NOTE: For youth moving between CRC and Secure CRC, the youth's stay cannot exceed 15 calendar days total. - 2.
+When a child is in DCYF's PCA and placed in a CRC:

+- 1. Schedule a Family Team Decision Making or Shared Planning Meeting within 72 hours of placement, excluding weekends and holidays.

+- 2. Authorize emergent medical and dental care.

+- 3. Transition the youth within five days of the discharge placement being identified.

+- 4. Relocate all dependent youth who have reached the maximum length stay of 15 calendar days for CRC or Secure CRC not located in a detention center, 5 calendar days for Secure CRCs that are located in a detention center, or 15 calendar days total CRC and Secure CRC.

+- 3. Document case coordination in FamLink.

+- 3. Information Sharing with CRC Staff

+- For dependent youth in a CRC caseworkers will provide and exchange the following information, if applicable, per RCW 74.13.280 and as outlined in the Notification of Court Hearings, Providing Reports to Court, and Information Sharing with Out-of-Home Caregivers policy.
+Information includes, but is not limited to:

+- 1. Name

+- 2. Date of birth

+- 3. Gender

+- 4. Behaviors

+- 5. Risks

+- 6. Special needs

+- 7. Sexually Aggressive/Physically Aggressive Assaultive Youth (SAY/PAAY) history

+- 8. Offense history